Skip to Content

 A ductless solution is especially ideal for a historic home that doesn’t have existing ductwork, such as a 100-year-old craftsman or a vintage Victorian.
 Installing ducts would be costly and disruptive, requiring significant alterations to the home’s interior.
 A ductless system would preserve the home’s historic charm while providing modern comfort.

 Bottom line: Updating the HVAC system might not make great TV, but it’s a necessary investment in a flip.
-If you’re investing in a property and have HVAC concerns, don’t hesitate to contact Air Treatment Company.
+If you’re investing in a property and have HVAC concerns, don’t hesitate to contact Air Treatment Heating & Cooling.
 We have nearly 60 years of providing superior heating and cooling services in Fairfax and surrounding communities.
 To schedule your appointment, call (703) 270-0881.